What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 Causes of the disease

-Another sign of hemophilia is the outpouring of blood into the joints (hemarthrosis).
-The process is accompanied by an increase in body temperature with intense pain.
-Mostly there is a lesion of large joints: knee, hip, elbow, ankle.
-After the first outpouring of blood, after some time it gradually resolves, and the joint returns to normal functioning.
+Another sign of hemophilia is bleeding into the joints (hemarthrosis).
+The process is accompanied by an increase in body temperature and intense painful sensations.
+Mostly large joints are affected: knees, hips, elbows, ankles.
+After the first outpouring of blood, it gradually resolves after some time, and the joint returns to normal functioning.
 After repeated hemorrhages, fibrinous clots appear.
-They are deposited on cartilage and on the joint capsule.
-After that, they become overgrown with connective tissue, as a result of which ankylosis is formed, the joint loses its functions.
+They are deposited on the cartilage and on the joint capsule.
+After this, they become overgrown with connective tissue, resulting in ankylosis and the joint losing its functions.

 Diagnosis of hemophilia